victoreram/Springboard-Data-Science/GenreClustering/Report/FinalReport.md

 The reduced dimensional space for just the subgenres is represented below.

 ![subgenre PCA](https://raw.githubusercontent.com/victoreram/Springboard-Data-Science/master/GenreClustering/Report/subgenreClustering.png)
+*A scatter plot of the distribution of rock tracks based on audio features, with x and y being the new features constructed by PCA.
+Each track is colored by their actual genre.*

 The subgenres within Rock show even less structure than all genres.
 The only decipherable subgenre is Psych-Rock straddling along the bottom left edge.
 The K-Means model shows more bounded structures:

 ![subgenre PCA KMeans](https://github.com/victoreram/Springboard-Data-Science/blob/master/GenreClustering/Report/KMeansClustering.png)
+*A scatter plot of the distribution of rock tracks based on audio features, with x and y being the new features constructed by PCA.
+Each track is colored by their K-Means label.*
 These clusters did capture some similarities.
 "Slow & Depressing Rock" managed to capture some Psych-Rock.
 "Slow & Cheerful Rock" captures some Indie-Rock as well.

 ## Conclusion

 ### Intuitive Pairings